Skip to main content

 See below for the courses at Suffolk County Community College that fulfill the SUNY General Education Framework.

-Communication – written and oralGECO
+Communication – oralGECO

 Diversity: Equity, Inclusion, and Social JusticeGEDI